Codeception/Codeception/docs/06-UnitTests-TEST.md

 ### Stubs

-The first line of generated class includes a Stub utlility class into a test file.
+The first line of generated class includes a Stub utility class into a test file.
 This means you can easily create dummy classes instead of real one.
 Don't waste your time on adding many parameters to constructor, just run the `Stub::make` to create a new class.

 Full reference on stub util class can be [found here](/docs/reference/stubs).